smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 would create input channels named ``foo``, ``bar``, and ``bletch``.

-For each named input channel, there must be a corresponding property whose name starts with ``space.activity.route.input``.
+For each named input channel, there must be a corresponding property whose name starts with ``space.activity.route.input.``.
 For example, in the example above, we have an input route named ``input1``, so we must have a property with the name ``space.activity.route.input.input1``.
 The value of this property would be the name of the global topic for the route.

-Multiple global topics can be listed as the value for the ``space.activity.route.input`` property, once again separated by whitespace.
+Multiple global topics can be listed as the value for the ``space.activity.route.output`` property, once again separated by whitespace.
 This means the channel will listen on all topics listed at the same time.